-The Shigella germ is actually a family of bacteria that can cause diarrhoea in humans.
-They are microscopic living creatures that pass from person to person.
 Shigella were discovered over 100 years ago by a Japanese scientist named Shiga, for whom they are named.
 There are several different kinds of Shigella bacteria: Shigella sonnei, also known as "Group D" Shigella, accounts for over two-thirds of shigellosis in the United States.
 Shigella flexneri, or "Group B" Shigella, accounts for almost all the rest.
 Other types of Shigella are rare in this country, though they continue to be important causes of disease in the developing world.
 One type found in the developing world, Shigella dysenteriae type 1, can cause deadly epidemics.

 Many different kinds of germs can cause diarrhoea, so establishing the cause will help guide treatment.
 Determining that Shigella is the cause of the illness depends on laboratory tests that identify Shigella in the stools of an infected person.
 The laboratory can also do special tests to determine which antibiotics, if any, would be best to treat the infection.

 People with mild infections usually recover quickly without antibiotic treatment.
 However, appropriate antibiotic treatment kills Shigella bacteria and may shorten the illness by a few days.
-The antibiotics commonly used for treatment ampicillin, are trimethoprim/sulfamethoxazole (also known as Bactrim or Septra), ceftriaxone (Rocephin) or, among adults, ciprofloxacin.
+The antibiotics commonly used for treatment are ampicillin, trimethoprim/sulfamethoxazole (also known as Bactrim or Septra), ceftriaxone (Rocephin) or, among adults, ciprofloxacin.
 Some Shigella bacteria have become resistant to antibiotics.
 This means some antibiotics might not be effective for treatment.
 Using antibiotics to treat shigellosis can sometimes make the germs more resistant.
 Therefore, when many people in a community are affected by shigellosis, antibiotics are sometimes used to treat only the most severe cases.
 Antidiarrheal agents such as loperamide (Imodium) or diphenoxylate with atropine (Lomotil) can make the illness worse and should be avoided.

 People with diarrhoea usually recover completely, although it may be several months before their bowel habits are entirely normal.
 About 2% of people who are infected with one type of Shigella, Shigella flexneri, later develop pain in their joints, irritation of the eyes and painful urination.
 This is called post-infectious arthritis.
 It can last for months or years, and can lead to chronic arthritis.
 Post-infectious arthritis is caused by a reaction to the Shigella infection that happens only in people who are genetically predisposed to it.
 Once someone has had shigellosis, they are not likely to get infected with that specific type again for at least several years.
 However, they can still get infected with other types of Shigella.